Frequently Asked Questions

 Formaldehyde is an essential component in making common consumer items including medicines, vaccines, clothing, paper towels, furniture, cabinets, insulation and other building products.
 In the flooring industry, formaldehyde is commonly present in the glue used to make plywood and engineered flooring.

 As with many substances, method, quantity and consistency of exposure must be considered.
-Excessive exposure to formaldehyde, particularly in its gaseous form, may pose some risk to human health, and accordingly some government bodies are taking steps to reduce emissions of formaldehyde from composite wood products.
-Regulatory programs such as “CARB” (a California state regulation) and “TSCA Title VI” (a US Federal regulation) are two examples.
-In addition to meeting CARB and TSCA regulations where applicable, Kentwood floors are also tested to comply with voluntary emissions control standards like CA 01350 and UL’s GREENGUARD to ensure our products are low-emitting for formaldehyde.
+Excessive exposure to formaldehyde, particularly in its gaseous form, may pose some risk to human health, and accordingly North American governments have established regulations to limit emissions composite wood products.
+They have created “CARB” (a California state regulation), “TSCA Title VI” (a US Federal regulation) and CANFER (the Canadian national regulation).

 The California Air Resource Board (CARB) is a state agency that governs everything from truck exhaust emissions to agricultural concerns.
-In the flooring industry, we know it best for ATCM 93120, the standard establishing limits on formaldehyde emissions for specified composite wood products.
-This standard is only legally applicable in California, however it became a de facto industry standard in both the US and Canada.
-From the start, Kentwood has worked to ensure that our flooring was produced using CARB certified material, no matter where it is manufactured or where it is sold.
+In the flooring industry, we know it best as shorthand for Airborne Toxic Control Measure 93120, the first North American standard establishing limits on formaldehyde emissions for specified composite wood products.
+Extensive media coverage has resulted in CARB being recognized by many consumers throughout the US and Canada, despite this standard being only legally applicable in the state of California.

 When you see a label on our finished flooring that says it is CARB/TSCA Compliant, it indicates that it was made using a core of CARB/TSCA certified material and meets the documentary burden both programs require.